cometbft/cometbft/README.md

 Please do not depend on `main` as your production branch.
 Use [releases](https://github.com/cometbft/cometbft/releases) instead.

-CometBFT has been in the production of private and public environments, most notably the blockchains of the Cosmos Network.
-We haven't released v1.0 yet since we are making breaking changes to the protocol and the APIs.
+We haven't released v1.0 yet
+since we are making breaking changes to the protocol and the APIs.
 See below for more details about [versioning](#versioning).